 Many people turn to equine therapy (working with horses) for its behavioral benefits.
 If you’ve ever spent time with horses, you might have noticed how good they are at mirroring human attitudes and behavior.
 Unlike, say, a very friendly dog who may run to greet you no matter how nervous you are, a horse will pick up on your anxiety and reflect it back to you.
 They may respond to your worry by refusing to come and greet you or to follow your lead.

 Seeing how horses respond to our behavior can make us more aware of how we’re interacting with them.
-We may think we’re acting confident, but if the horse isn’t walking in the direction we tell it to, we should probably reconsider that assumption.
+We may think we’re acting confident, but if the horse isn’t walking in the direction we tell it to, we might reconsider.
 Are we subconsciously sending out signals of passivity or discomfort, like a wavering voice or slouched shoulders?
 How can we alter that so the horse learns to trust our friendliness and authority?

-Recognizing how we might be undermining our own efforts to influence or bond with horses can help us improve our interactions not only with animals, but with other people.
+Learning these lessons with horses can help us improve our interactions with other people.
 For these reasons, equine therapy is often used to help with assertiveness, independence, problem-solving, and interpersonal relationships.
 It has also become popular amongst individuals with brain disorders (including cerebral palsy, traumatic brain injury, and intracerebral hemorrhage), as it has been demonstrated to improve both motor and balance skills.

 You may not find therapy animals writing prescriptions, but that doesn’t mean they’re out of the office entirely.
 Many therapists, including the Viva Center’s own Georgiana Mora, LICSW, choose to bring animals in to strengthen certain sessions.

 “Animals can provide a safe, consistent source of support, especially for clients who have had early attachment trauma,” Mora says.
-“When someone comes in because they have been hurt by someone who should have cared for them, trusting anyone, including a therapist or even themselves, can feel like an impossible obstacle.
+“When someone has been hurt by a person who should have cared for them, trusting anyone can feel like an impossible obstacle.
 I am amazed over and over again how the mere presence of a dog can bring a sense of trust in the room.”

-These are just a handful of the ways that both clinicians and their clients are partnering with animals to improve mental health treatment.
+These are just a handful of the ways that people are partnering with animals to improve mental health treatment.
 To find animal-assisted treatments near you, a quick google or Yelp search should suffice!
 You’re also free to contact us for any recommendations in the DMV area—just email firstname.lastname@example.org.